 And finally, you will need a VR headset to immerse yourself or your customers into a virtual environment.
 The main brands in the VR hardware market are lead by Oculus Rift with Samsung and HTC following it.
 Google has an interesting, very low cost device called Google Cardboard that is literally made from cardboard and costs just $20.
 Wear it and it turns any Android-based phone or iPhone with a gyroscope into a Virtual Reality display.

-There has never been a better time to employ a cutting edge technology as Virtual Reality into your business.
-Regardless of whether you are a manufacturer, retailer, business professional or a budding entrepreneur, you will find Virtual Reality benefiting your business.
+There has never been a better time to employ a cutting edge technology such as Virtual Reality in your business.
+Regardless of whether you are a manufacturer, retailer, business professional, or budding entrepreneur, you will find Virtual Reality benefiting your business.